-A host that is a registrant may clear a reservation (i.e., force the release of a reservation held on the namespace and unregister all registrants) by executing a Reservation Release command, setting the Reservation Release Action (RRELA) field to 001b (i.e., Clear), and supplying the current reservation key associated with the host in the Current reservation Key (CRKEY) field.
-The CRKEY value shall match that used by the host to register with the namespace.
-If the value does not match, then the command is aborted with status Reservation Conflict.
-A host may clear a reservation without regard to its current reservation key value by setting the Ignore Existing Key (IEKEY) bit to '1' in the command.
+A host that is a registrant may clear a reservation (i.e., force the release of a reservation held on the namespace and unregister all registrants) by executing a Reservation Release command, setting the Reservation Release Action (RRELA) field to 001b (i.e., Clear), and supplying the current reservation key associated with the host in the Current Reservation Key (CRKEY) field.
+If the value in the CRKEY field does not match the value used by the host to register with the namespace, then the command shall be aborted with status Reservation Conflict.
 If the host is not a registrant, then the command is aborted with a status of Reservation Conflict.
-When a reservation is cleared the following occur as an atomic operation: any reservation held on the namespace is released, and all registrants are unregistered from the namespace.
+When a command to clear a reservation is executed the following occur as an atomic operation: the reservation held on the namespace, if any, is released, and all registrants are unregistered from the namespace.

-When a reservation is released as a result of actions described in this section, then a reservation preempted notification occurs on all controllers in the NVM Subsystem that are associated with hosts registered with the namespace except the host that issued the Reservation Release command.
+A reservation preempted notification occurs on all controllers in the NVM subsystem that are associated with hosts that have their registrations removed as a result of actions taken in this section except those associated with the host that issued the Reservation Release command.